Honors & Awards

 » Nebraska Scholar-Athlete Honor Roll (Fall 2020, 2021, 2022; Spring 2020, 2021, 2022)

-Luke Reimer started 10 games as a junior, missing a pair of games due to injury.
-He started the first six games of the season before an injury kept him out of the Purdue game, snapping his streak of 18 consecutive starts.
-He then started the next four contests before missing the season finale at Iowa.
+Reimer started 10 games as a junior, missing a pair of games due to injury.
 Despite the injuries, Reimer led Nebraska with 86 tackles while adding 3.5 tackles for loss, 1.0 sack, five pass breakups and one interception.
-Reimer was recognized as an honorable-mention All-Big Ten selection by the conference coaches and media.
+Reimer was recognized as an honorable-mention All-Big Ten selection by the coaches and media.

-Reimer had a game-high 15 tackles in the opener against Northwestern, his eighth career game with double-figure tackles.
-He made seven stops against North Dakota.
-Reimer tied his career high with 1.5 TFLs as part of a nine-tackle effort against Georgia Southern that also included his first pass breakup of the season.
-Against No. 6 Oklahoma, Reimer led Nebraska with eight tackles, including a four-yard sack.
+Reimer had a game-high 15 tackles in the opener against Northwestern.
+He then made seven stops against North Dakota.
+Reimer tied his career high with 1.5 TFLs as part of a nine-tackle effort against Georgia Southern that also included a pass breakup.
+Against No. 6 Oklahoma, Reimer led NU with eight tackles, including a four-yard sack.
 He finished with five tackles and had a career-high two pass breakups against Indiana.
-An injury limited Reimer's snaps a Rutgers, but he still finished with five tackles and two pass breakups against the Scarlet Knights.
+An injury limited Reimer’s snaps at Rutgers, but he still finished with five tackles and two more pass breakups.
 The injury kept Reimer out of action the next week at Purdue.
-He returned to lead Nebraska with nine tackles against No. 17 Illinois, including a half tackle for loss.
-Reimer recorded nine tackles with another half TFL against Minnesota.
-He posted his ninth career game with double-digit tackles at No. 3 Michigan, finishing with 10 tackles.
-Reimer recorded nine tackles against Wisconsin to move into 15th place in school history with 245 career tackles.
-He then missed the season-ending win at Iowa due to injury.

 Reimer started all 12 games in 2021.
 He led the team with a career-high 108 tackles, including 6.0 tackles for loss, with 1.0 sack, setting career highs in tackles and TFLs.
 Reimer also ranked second on the team with six pass breakups and intercepted one pass.
 Following the conclusion of the regular season, Reimer ranked third in the Big Ten and 22nd nationally with his 108 tackles.
 He was the first Husker to have a 100-tackle season since 2018.
 On the season, Reimer recorded double-digit tackles in five of 11 games, including four times in nine Big Ten games.
 Reimer’s performance earned him honorable-mention All-Big Ten accolades from the conference coaches and media.